Toby Kiers

-Toby Kiers is an American evolutionary biologist who is a University Research Chair and professor at Vrije Universiteit Amsterdam.
+Erica Tobyn Kiers is an American evolutionary biologist who is a University Research Chair and professor at Vrije Universiteit Amsterdam.
 Kiers pioneered an economic interpretation of the interactions and exchanges between plants, fungi and microbes in mycorrhizal networks.
 She co-founded the Society for the Protection of Underground Networks (SPUN).
-Kiers is a 2023 Spinoza laureate and the recipient of a MacArthur Foundation Fellowship.
+Kiers is a 2023 Spinoza laureate, 2025 Climate Breakthrough Award awardee and the recipient of a MacArthur Foundation Fellowship.
+She also received the 2026 Tyler Prize for Environmental Achievement.

 Early life and education

 Kiers attended The Mountain School in Vermont for her fall 1992 high school semester.

-Kiers received her B.A. in 1999 from Bowdoin College.
+Kiers received her Bachelor of Arts (BA) degree in 1999 from Bowdoin College.
 In 1997, she spent time as a student at the Smithsonian Tropical Research Institute and gave a talk.

-She did her Ph.D. at UC Davis, completing a thesis entitled Evolution of cooperation in the legume-rhizobium symbiosis in 2005 supervised by Robert Ford Denison.
+She did her Ph.D. at University of California, Davis, completing a thesis entitled Evolution of cooperation in the legume-rhizobium symbiosis in 2005 supervised by Robert Ford Denison.